 That's why you should outsource qualified third-party QA testing teams to run QA reports on your deliverables.
 Experienced QA teams have the expertise, experience, tools, and staff to meet and go beyond these testing demands.

 Quality assurance outsourcing and nearshoring can also mitigate costs on long-term projects, especially if you have multiple concurrent projects going on at once.

 By hiring budget-friendly developers from nations with lower costs of living, you can save up to a third or more of your costs.
-The average QA annual salary in Santiago, Chile is only 12 million CLP or 14,940 USD, while the average Boston, MA QA tester earns 64,649 USD per year.
+The average annual cost to hire a QA engineer in Chile is around $76,270, while the average salary of US QA engineers is $88,230.

 On the surface, QA roles seem largely interchangeable since they revolve around software testing.

 In reality, QA roles are actually incredibly diverse.
 Depending on the complexity of your project, your QA team may consist of engineers and test engineers, software developers in test (SDET), leads, managers, directors, and automation testers.

 QA Engineers and Test Engineers